 Darwin is one of Australia’s northernmost cities, and its location in the sunny tropics makes it one of the best places in Australia to install a solar PV system.
-The 1-for-1 Solar Buyback scheme on offer through NT PowerWater means great returns on investment for those who find the best deal on solar power.

 Although it probably goes without saying, it’s worth mentioning that solar panels only produce electricity during daylight hours; the exact amount of energy produced on a given day depends on the intensity and duration of the sunshine.